How to Speed Up a Squarespace Website (2026 Guide) – 13 Easy Fixes

 Make Pictures Load Faster

-Squarespace provides built-in Content Delivery Networks (CDNs) to easily improve your website’s loading speed.
-This in-built feature automatically spreads your website’s static content—like images and style files—across many servers around the world.
+Squarespace provides a built-in Content Delivery Network (CDN) to easily improve your website’s loading speed.
+This feature automatically spreads your website’s static content, like images and style files, across many servers around the world.
 This way, it shortens the distance data has to travel, so users get content from the closest server, which greatly speeds up loading times.

 Because this CDN feature is part of Squarespace, you don’t need extra or third-party tools, making it a simple way to boost your site’s performance.